mefengl/awesome-waitlist/README.md

 ## GitHubNext

 - [Copilot Workspace](https://githubnext.com/projects/copilot-workspace/) - A new AI-powered development environment that brings together coding, documentation, and collaboration.

+## tldraw

+- [Computer](https://computer.tldraw.com/) - An experimental visual programming application powered by Gemini AI that lets users create workflows from blocks of text, images, and instructions on an infinite canvas.

 ## Archive